Ansh-Rathod/Flutter-Bloc-MovieDB-App/README.md

 # MovieDB

-Note: App is updated to version 1.0.1 you can find other versions by changing branch or in release.
+Note: App is updated to version 1.0.1 you can find other versions in release.

 # Changelog